-Burgundy is one of the most fascinating of the 22 regions in France, often labled as the "Land of fine art and living", it is fully of suprises and contrasts.
+Burgundy is one of the most fascinating regions in France, often labled as the "Land of fine art and living", it is fully of suprises and contrasts.
 A vast and varied landscape with wide fertile river beds, dense forests, granite hills,and limestone valleys.
 Day to day life is to be enjoyed, but at a snail's pace, and the secret is good food and wine, with a dash of lush vegetation in a rich culture.
 The ancient capital city Dijon is an absolute must to visit when you are in the area.

 One of the highlights of the region is cruising on the canal with a hotel barge trip or self-drive boat rental holiday.

 We look forward to sharing and seeing you in Burgundy enjoying the gentle waterways of the canals and rivers.

 One of the most important changes for Burgundy was the construction of the Burgundy Canal (Le Canal de Bourgogne).
 It dramtically changed the social evolution for hundreds of small villages and hamlets.
 The canal is a masterpiece of pre-industrial revolution technology, spanning more than 250 kilometres in length.

 The canal struggles to span across the region, slowly winding in smooth curves along the plains, or rising steeply with a concentration of locks which appear like staircases, before reaching the summit at Pouilly en Auxois.
 For almost two hundred years the waters of this man made canal have carried the weight of wooden or steel hulled barges.